-While this is certainly circular reasoning, it is a definable pattern which cannot be easily denied.
+While this is undoubtedly circular reasoning, it is a definite pattern which one cannot quickly dismiss.
 Whether or not you believe in a particular deity, man has created numerous deities throughout time for a reason.
 Those deities appear, at the very least, humanoid for a reason.
 Might those deities not then be human?

 Over time, man destroyed deity.
-This is evidenced by the decline in religious piety so common in the world today.
+This destruction can be seen in the decline in religious piety so common in the world today.
 In a study conducted by the Pew Research Center, it was determined that the Christian share of the population dropped from 78.4% to 70.6% between 2007 and 2014.
-Conversely, those who claimed Atheism and Agnosticism increased in number from a measly 16.1% to an astounding 22.8%, and this trend shows no signs of changing in the years since the initial survey was conducted.
+Conversely, those who claimed Atheism and Agnosticism increased in number from a measly 16.1% to an astounding 22.8%, and this trend shows no signs of changing in the years since the initial survey.

 Humanity destroying itself needs no evidence.
 If you absolutely must have it, pick up the latest edition of your local newspaper, or turn on your television to the local news channel.
 War and crime are virtual mainstays in the news today and have been for much of human history.
 Similarly, man has been playing god throughout much of recorded history, though never more so than today.
 Experimentation with genetics, cloning, and even man-made black holes are all undeniable evidence that man is trying to bridge the gap to the divine.
 Given the reckless abandon with which we continue to tinker with nature, is it such a stretch to believe that, in our attempts to play god, eventually we will end up creating ourselves?
 So the cycle begins anew.